variadico/noti/docs/man/noti.yaml.5.md

 : From specifies the Twilio phone number, short code, or Messaging Service that sends this message.
 This must be a Twilio phone number that you own, formatted with a '+' and country code, e.g. +16175551212 (E.164 format)

+# GCHAT

+appurl
+: This parameter defines the URL for the Google Chat webhook.

+template
+: This parameter defines the template combining the title and the message.
+The default is: '*{{.title}}*: {{.message}}'

 # EXAMPLES

     ---